 You’ve got a great bottle of bourbon, and you’re ready to enjoy it.
 But how you serve it can make a huge difference in what you taste.
 To get the most out of your pour, it helps to sidestep a few common mistakes.
 These simple adjustments will help you appreciate all the complex flavors your whiskey has to offer, turning a good drink into a great one.

-Using the Wrong Glass
+Using the Wrong Glassware

 While you can certainly drink bourbon from any cup, using the right glass makes the experience so much better.
 The shape of the glass is designed to influence the aromas.
 For sipping neat, a Glencairn glass is fantastic because its tulip shape concentrates the scents, directing them right to you.
 If you’re serving your bourbon on the rocks, a sturdy rocks glass (or Old Fashioned glass) is the classic choice.
 It has a wide brim and plenty of room for a large ice cube, making it both practical and stylish.